bmisljen/interviews/README.md

 # interviews
-Some Common Interview Quesitons Written in C++ in the Codelite IDE \n Current topics include:
+Some Common Interview Quesitons Written in C++ in the Codelite IDE <br />
+Current topics include:
     1. Fibinocci
     2. Linked List